swisscatplus/lab_doc.github.io/docs/IT/Omnifire/index.md

 The complete sequence of analysis is performed on the same aliquot and the samples are prepared for NMR analysis without any human intervention.

+{: .important }
-The Omnifire control is using an implementation of GLAS.
+> The Omnifire control is using an implementation of GLAS.

 The repository for the implementation of the Omnifire is available here : [OMNIFIRE](https://github.com/swisscatplus/Omnifire){: .btn .btn-blue }